Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Craignish-Dundowran Beach has 20 active public transport stops, all of which are bus stops.
-These stops are served by two different routes that together offer 35 weekly passenger trips.
-The area's transport accessibility is rated as moderate, with residents on average being 455 meters away from the nearest stop.
+Craignish-Dundowran Beach has 20 operational public transport stops, all of which are bus stops.
+Two routes serve these stops, offering a combined total of 35 weekly passenger trips.
+The area's transport accessibility is rated as moderate, with residents located an average of 455 meters from the nearest stop.

-On average, there are five trips per day across all routes, resulting in about one weekly trip per individual stop.
+On average, there are five trips per day across all routes, resulting in approximately one weekly trip per individual stop.

 Frequently Asked Questions - Transport